valerie035/DigitalLiteracyContent/README.md

-# DigitalLiteracyContent
-Materials relevant for Digital Literacy Classes

 # Digital Literacy Content

-Materials and links I use (or plan to use) for junior high Digital Literacy / tech classes.
+Materials relevant for Digital Literacy Classes Materials and links I use (or plan to use) for junior high Digital Literacy / tech classes.
 This repo is meant to be a living library I can grow over time and reuse across courses.

 ---